aardev14/Pesto/README.md

 #### Understanding Real-World Performance

-Testing Pesto against a large dataset of passwords, such as the 720,000 passwords from the [SecLists repository](https://github.com/danielmiessler/SecLists) (https://github.com/danielmiessler/SecLists/blob/master/Passwords/Leaked-Databases/000webhost.txt), helps to understand how Pesto performs in real-world scenarios.
+Testing Pesto against a large dataset of passwords, such as the 720,000 passwords in [000webhost.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Leaked-Databases/000webhost.txt) from the [SecLists repository](https://github.com/danielmiessler/SecLists), helps to understand how Pesto performs in real-world scenarios.
 This can reveal any potential biases or shortcomings in Pesto's approach to password strength estimation and inform potential improvements.

 ### Test Results
 Below is a chart and the associated table showing the results of testing Zxcvbn vs. Pesto (when he is Bored, Curious, Alert, and Fascinated) against the 000webhost.txt dataset of passwords from SecList.